magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLPermissions/UnityEngine.XR.MagicLeap.MLPermissions.NativeBindings.md

-Permissions NativeBindings are only used when running in the Editor with Magic Leap App Simulator.
+Permissions NativeBindings are only used when running in the Editor with Magic Leap App Simulator

 Inherits from: <br></br>[MagicLeapNativeBindings](/unity-api/api/UnityEngine.XR.MagicLeap.Native/MagicLeapNativeBindings/UnityEngine.XR.MagicLeap.Native.MagicLeapNativeBindings.md)